cohitai/BLZ-2/README.md

-4. On first build use the docker file with "Docker build" and replace the last CMD with the following:
+D. On first build use the docker file with "Docker build" and replace the last CMD with the following:

 CMD python.py -S -M 500 20 10 4 -A 50 -sg1 True -sg2 False

-5. Push the Image to GCP Container repos.
+E. Push the Image to GCP Container repos.
 (Docker tag, docker push).
 Run with GKE using the file from deployments protoypes with "kubectl apply -f <Deployment file>"

 Else, run on a seperate VM with Docker RUN <image>.